UntitledModGame/umg-mods/TEMP_NOTEPAD.md

 - SOLN: Hardcode everything for now.
     Put TODOs where appropriate

 How do we do `passThrough`?
 (Do it the same as it was before)

+# ISSUE NUM-4:
+What do we do about `clickable` entities?

+passing `button` in as a number is weird.
+Perhaps we pass a string enum in...?

+OK.
+We kinda have 2 options here:

+- Use a string enum, pass over to server
+- Have 2 separate events (<-- stupid, bloaty idea)